python/pythondotorg/docs/source/install.md

 This will pull down all the required docker containers, build the environment for pythondotorg, run migrations, load development fixtures, and start all of the necessary services.

+Once complete, you will see the following in your terminal output:

 ```
 web_1       | Starting development server at http://0.0.0.0:8000/
 web_1       | Quit the server with CONTROL-C.